tcoxon/zosoko/README.md

 * -limit-depth=N Limit the depth of the farthest state search.
 * -box-lines Sets the scoring metric to purely box-lines rather than the default based on the paper.

+The best results seem to be given with -box-lines.

 ## Controls

 * Blue squares are boxes.